myENA/consul-backinator/README.md

 * Data integrity validation via HMAC-SHA256 signature of the raw data
 * Optional path transformation (path replacement) on backup and/or restore
 * Clean well documented code that's simple to follow
+* Direct AWS/S3 support for backup and restoration of KVs and ACLs

 ## Installing